dotnetcore-internal/core-doc-cn/docs/core/tutorials/using-on-windows.md

 14. Press F5 to run the app.

    The application should build and hit the breakpoint.
 The application output should be "The answer is 42.".

+   > [!TIP]
+   > On Windows platform you can use MSTest.
+Find out more in the [Using MSTest on Windows document](../testing/using-mstest-on-windows.md).

 Moving a library from netstandard 1.4 to 1.3
 --------------------------------------------